Ab initio nuclear shape coexistence and emergence of island of inversion around $N=20$: Methods

 Low-lying nuclear states are obtained through a subsequent PGCM calculation based on the evolved Hamiltonian $H(s)$, where the wave functions are constructed as linear superpositions of the form

-Here, $\alpha$ distinguishes states with same quantum numbers, and the symbol $c$ is a collective label $c=\{K, \kappa, \mathbf{q}\}$ for different configurations, where $\mathbf{q}$ represents the shape parameters.
-The mean-field wave functions $\ket{\Phi_\kappa(\mathbf{q})}$ are obtained from axial VAPNP calculations with conserved quantum numbers $\kappa=\Omega^\pi$ with $\Omega$ being the angular-momentum projection along $z$-axis and $\pi$ the parity.
-The operators $\hat P^{J}_{MK}$ and $\hat{P}^{N, Z}$ are projection operators that select components with angular momentum $J$ and its third component $M$ or $K=\Omega$, neutron number $N$ and proton number $Z$~\cite{Ring:1980,Bally:2021PRC}.
-For odd-mass nuclei, the $\ket{\Phi_\kappa(\mathbf{q})}$ are one-quasiparticle states which can be obtained by exchanging one column of the $U$ and $V$ matrices starting from a Bogoliubov even-even vacuum~\cite{Ring:1980,Lin:2024sym}.
+Here, $\alpha$ distinguishes states with the same quantum numbers ($NZJM\pi$), and the symbol $c$ is a collective label $c=\{K, \kappa, \mathbf{q}\}$ for different configurations, where $\mathbf{q}$ represents the shape parameters.
+The mean field wave functions $\ket{\Phi_\kappa(\mathbf{q})}$ are obtained from axial VAPNP calculations.
+They are parameterized by axial quadrupole deformation ($\mathbf{q} \equiv \beta_2$), with conserved quantum numbers $\kappa=\Omega^\pi$ where $\Omega$ denotes the angular-momentum projection along the $z$-axis and $\pi$ represents parity.
+The operators $\hat P^{J}_{MK}$ and $\hat{P}^{N, Z}$ are projection operators that select components with angular momentum $J$ and $J_z$ equal to $M$ or $K=\Omega$, neutron number $N$ and proton number $Z$~\cite{Ring:1980,Bally:2021PRC}.
+For even-even nuclei, the mean-field wave functions $\ket{\Phi_\kappa(\mathbf{q})}$ are quasiparticle vacua with $K = 0$.
+For odd-mass nuclei, the $\ket{\Phi_\kappa(\mathbf{q})}$ are one-quasiparticle states which are obtained from the self-consistent HFB calculation by exchanging one column of the $U$ and $V$ matrices starting from a Bogoliubov even-even vacuum~\cite{Ring:1980,Lin:2024sym}.
 The weight functions $f^{NZJM\pi}_{\alpha c}$ are determined by varying the ground-state energy for the ansatz \eqref{eq:gcmwf}, which leads to the so-called Hill-Wheeler-Griffin equation~\cite{Hill:1953,Ring:1980}

 where the expressions for the Hamiltonian and norm kernels can be found in Refs.~\cite{Yao:2018PRC,Lin:2024sym}.
 With the weight functions $f^{NZJM\pi}_{\alpha c}$ at hand, one can compute the electromagnetic moments and transition probabilities using appropriate evolved operators \cite{Parzuchowski:2017}.
-See Refs.~\cite{Yao:2018PRC,Yao:2020PRL} and supplementary material~\cite{Zhou:2024supp} for more details.
+See Refs.~\cite{Yao:2018PRC,Yao:2020PRL,Zhou:2024supp} for more details.

+The IM-GCM has been benchmarked against the NCSM and other {\em ab initio} methods for nuclei with mass numbers ranging from $A = 6$ to $A = 22$~\cite{Yao:2021,Frosini:2022_3}.